Ways to Handle Sitemaps for Programmatic SEO

 While the Rank Math SEO plugin can also automatically create the sitemap considering all pages on the site, it struggles to update the sitemap when you’re using custom post types.

 As highlighted in the above screenshot, you will find this under Sitemap Settings » General and make sure it’s turned on.
-Again, your sitemap will be visible at yourwebsite.com/sitemap.xml
+Again, your sitemap will be visible at yourwebsite.com/sitemap.xml.

-To automatically update the sitemap when new pages are published under a custom post type, Rank Math suggests adding the following code in your nginx.conf
+To automatically update the sitemap when new pages are published under a custom post type, Rank Math suggests adding the following code in your nginx.conf file.
+The same notice is also shown at the top of the sitemap page, as you can see in the screenshot above.

 # START Nginx Rewrites for Rank Math Sitemaps